mdh266/PECS/README.md

-Material choices and
-designs can be chosen by the user through the input file <code>input_file.prm</code>.
+Material and design choices can be chosen by the user through the input file
+<code>input_file.prm</code>.

 The resulting outputs are in <a href="http://www.vtk.org/"> VTK </a> format and can viewed using <a href="http://www.paraview.org/"> Paraview</a>.

+To make this documentation on your local machine, cd into the PECS directory and type:

+<code> doxygen Documentation/dox </code>

+The created documentation will be produced in a new directory called "html".

 \section Background